finnigja/varnish-wrapper/README.md

 # Varnish Cache Test Wrapper

-Sometimes, it may be useful to be able to see how a Varnish Cache modifies the traffic that passes through it.
+Sometimes, it may be useful to be able to see how Varnish Cache modifies the traffic that passes through it.

 This Vagrant environment allows creation of a Varnish Cache test environment,